liltechdude/WoW-Addon-Git-Backup-Lesson/README.md

 PS C:\Program Files (x86)\World of Warcraft\_retail_>
 ```
 The printout above shows the default location of the WoW Retail folder and how to get there from the CLI.
 The next part is to do the initialization.
-First, however, we should define the `.gitignore` file, or use the one I provide you. **This is important because if you try to make the entire `_retail_` or `_classic_` directory a Git repository without exclusions, it will try to make about 2.5GB of data part of the Git repository and that is not what we want.
+First, however, we should define the `.gitignore` file, or use the one I provide you in this repository. **This is important because if you try to make the entire `_retail_` or `_classic_` directory a Git repository without exclusions, it will try to make about 2.5GB of data part of the Git repository and that is not what we want.
 We want a repository that is only the size that is needed to backup your addons and settings, which should be a few hundred Megabytes at most.
 (The size of the repository will grow over time because it keeps track of every change that is made to the files in the repository**

 #### Example .gitignore file - Same as in this repository that you can download and copy to the `_retail_` directory
 ```